OpenCDSS/cdss-app-tstool-training-user/training/00-intro-GettingStarted-CDSS/video-script.md

 ## After starting TSTool

-1. At startup and depending on the configuration, TSTool may prompt for a HydroBase database.
+1. After TSTool is started,
+a prompt will be shown if HydroBase features are enabled.
 2. The HydroBase selector will not be shown if HydroBase features have been disabled.

 ## Listing real-time streamflow station time series